ga-wdi-boston/js-this-prototype-study/study.md

 In your own words, explain one reason why we use "this".
 In your answer, be sure to cite any relevant sources you consulted in your search.

+This is a clean way to refrence and object.
+It is a shortcut instead of repeating yourself.
+The JavaScrit is sexy article was very helpful in understanding this.

 ```md
 <!-- your answer here -->
 ```